MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

 - Enable [logging](/azure/azure-monitor/essentials/resource-logs) for all cloud resources.
 Use automation and governance in your deployments to enable diagnostic logging throughout your environment.

-- Forward all diagnostic logs to a centralized data sink and analytics platform, like a [Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-workspace-overview).
+- Forward all diagnostic logs to data sinks and an analytics platform, like a [Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-workspace-overview).
 If you have regional data sovereignty requirements, you must use local data sinks in the regions that are subject to those requirements.

 - If your workloads are subject to one or more compliance frameworks, some of the component logs that handle sensitive information are also subject to those frameworks.
 Send the relevant component logs to a security information and event management (SIEM) system, like [Microsoft Sentinel](/azure/sentinel/overview).